hongkiulam/threlte-spline/readme.md

 {/if}
 ```

-For those more familiar with React hooks naming conventions, this package also exports `useSpline` which is identical to `loadSpline`

 ## Typescript

 Type information should be fairly complete as this package extends `@types/three`, however there may be certain properties which are missing.
 Feel free to contribute any missing types if you find any.